daryllxd/lifelong-learning/programming/ruby/design/designing-great-apis-railsconf.md

 ## Orwell's stuff:

-1. Never user a metaphor, simile, or other figure of speech which you are used to seeing in print.
+1. Never use a metaphor, simile, or other figure of speech which you are used to seeing in print.
 2. Never use a long word when a short one will do.
 3. If it is possible to cut a word out, always cut it out.
-4. Never use the passive when you can user the active.
+4. Never use the passive when you can use the active.
 5. Never use a foreign phrase, a scientific word, or a jargon word if you can think of an everyday English equivalent.
 6. Break any of these rules sooner than say anything outright barbarous.